Network Scrutiny

 Field methodology (reproduce our numbers)

-Declared inline: We compared three prepaid United States travel eSIMs on May 15–22, 2026 using the same protocol as our travel eSIM latency primer and Airalo vs Ubigi latency protocol:
+Declared inline: We compared three prepaid United States travel eSIMs on May 15–July 2, 2026 using the same protocol as our travel eSIM latency primer and Airalo vs Ubigi latency protocol:

 Anecdotally, ICMP is deprioritized on some US bearers; if ping looks fine but voice stutters, trust step 7 over step 5.